The case of Dr. Sam Sheppard was so controversial from the outset that the federal court later ruled his initial trial a "mockery of justice."

 In the early hours of July 4, 1954, the wife of a respected neurosurgeon was bludgeoned to death.
 The first person to find her body was her husband, Dr. Sam Sheppard, whose spotty alibi quickly made him the prime suspect in her murder.

 A media blitz and public witch-hunt turned Sheppard into a grisly pariah.
-The court even ruled the case an absolute “carnival.”
-It would be another decade before Dr. Sheppard could earn his freedom, but not before his reputation, his family, and his character, could be dredged through the mud.
+The court even called the case an absolute “carnival.”
+It would be another decade before Dr. Sheppard could earn his freedom, but not before his reputation, his family, and his character would be dredged through the mud.

 The Murder Of Marilyn Sheppard

 The neurosurgeon lived with his wife, Marilyn Reese Sheppard, and seven-year-old son, Sam Reese “Chip” Sheppard, on a fashionable lakefront property in Bay Village, Ohio.
-On the night in question, the Sheppards had hosted neighbors for a movie and the neurosurgeon shortly afterward passed out on a daybed downstairs.
+On the night in question, the Sheppards had hosted neighbors for a movie and the neurosurgeon shortly afterward fell asleep on a daybed downstairs.
 His wife saw the neighbors out, put their son to bed, and went upstairs to sleep herself.

 After an exhausting day at the emergency room, Sheppard was startled awake by the sound of his wife’s screams.
 He rushed upstairs to the bedroom to find a “white form” bent over his barely conscious wife.
 The next thing Sheppard knew, he too was unconscious.